-Post pregnancy thyroid problems are quite common for mothers just after giving birth.
-Surprisingly, the risk of a postpartum thyroid condition developing can be as high as twenty percent, with rates increasing in women who already have pre-existing conditions like diabetes.
-In fact, women who have experienced this condition before are forty percent more likely to develop it again.
-This article will help you understand the causes, complications and treatment methods to combat postpartum thyroid problems.
+The postpartum phase is not easy for all moms.
+It’s common to experience fatigue and back pain after childbirth, but some women may also develop thryoid, also called postpartum thyroiditis.
+The risk of developing postpartum thyroid is higher in women who have Type 1 diabetes.
+In fact, women who have experienced this condition before are forty per cent more likely to develop it again.
+This article will help you understand the causes, complications and treatment methods to combat postpartum thyroid.

 What is Thyroid?